 Managing Merchant Attrition through Advanced Analytics - DMI.
 Data Rich Does Not Equal Profit: How to Do Data Monetization - DMI.
 Supply Chain Analytics in the Supply Chain Sector.
 MicroStrategy Symposium Series 2016 - Washington DC: Recap - DMI.
-Big Data Revolution and Data Monetization.
+Big Data Revolution and Data Monetization | DMI.
 Are You Using Your Data to its Fullest Potential? - DMI.
 Big Data Analytics: 5 Tips to Implement Analytics into your Business - DMI.
 Becoming a Big Data Storyteller.
 SAP Predictive Analytics.
 How Big Data is helping students graduate on time.

-The internet of things (IoT) — the idea that every object, from selfie-taking fridges to toasters, can be connected to the net — is next on their bucket list.
-Gartner, the tech research firm, puts the number of objects that will be connected at 25 billion by 2020.
-Cisco says the figure is more likely to be 50 billion.
+Schools are taking stock from the swelling number of tech companies trying to come up with uses for their IoT technologies.
 Data Rich, Decision Poor: Monetizing Your IoT Investments - DMI.
 Big Data Analysis Is Changing the Nature of Sports Science.
 The best-selling book Moneyball by Michael Lewis changed the way people thought about sport, particularly for those owners, managers, and players with the biggest vested interests.

 Lewis’s book helped bring about a revolution in which player performance was measured and assessed using an evidence-based approach rather than a tradition dominated by anecdote and intuition.
 Since then, sports scientists have attempted to replicate the success of this approach in sports such as basketball, soccer, American football, and so on.
 This science is driven by the relatively new ability to gather vast amounts of data about the players and the play while the game is in progress.
 However, in many of these sports, the capacity to gather data has not been matched by an ability to process it in meaningful ways.
 So an interesting question is what challenges sports sciences face in crunching this data effectively.